sisrfeng/coc-wiki/Using-configuration-file.md

         echo -e '{}' > ~/.config/nvim/coc-settings.json

-* The project configuration should be named with `coc-settings.json` and would be resolve in directory `.vim`.
-Just after vim started, COC would look up from current directory of vim to find it.
+* The workspace configuration should be named with `coc-settings.json` and would be resolve in directory `.vim`.
+Just after vim started, coc would look up from current directory of vim to find it.

-The active configuration would be a merged result from 'default', 'user' and 'project' configuration file, **the later one have higher priority**.
+The active configuration would be a merged result from 'default', 'user' and 'workspace' configuration file, **the later one have higher priority**.

 The intellisense of file `coc-settings.json` is enabled automatically.
-If your want to know all exists settings, check out [settings.json](https://github.com/neoclide/coc.nvim/blob/master/settings.json).
+If your want to know default settings, check out [settings.json](https://github.com/neoclide/coc.nvim/blob/master/settings.json).

 ## Default COC preferences